-Jimmy Earl Carter, Junior, who would become the 39th President of the United States, was born October 1st, 1924 in the small farming town of Plains, Georgia.
+Jimmy Earl Carter, Junior, the 39th President of the United States, was born October 1st, 1924 in the small farming town of Plains, Georgia.
 He grew up in the nearby Archery community.
 Carter’s father James Earl Carter Senior was a farmer and a businessman, and his mother Lillian Gordy Carter a registered nurse.
 Carter received his education in the public school of Plains, then attended Georgia Southwestern College, and the Georgia Institute of Technology.
 Afterwards, he received his bachelor of science from the United States Naval Academy in 1946, and married Rosalynn Smith.
 In the navy, Carter became a submariner and served in the Atlantic and Pacific fleets, rising to the level of lieutenant.
 Afterwards he took up graduate work at Union College in reactor technology and nuclear physics; and served as a senior officer of the precommissioning crew of the Seawolf, a second nuclear submarine.

 Rise to Power